Budgeting & Forecasting

 With the discount rate, the company can return the projected future cash flows to the present.
 If the final figure is lower than expected, that might give a company pause to consider whether that firm is a good buy.

-Three-statement model
+6. Three-statement financial model

 This dynamic financial model links the holy trinity of the cash flow statement, balance sheet, and income statement.
-By examining how the current financial statements interact, finance pros can assess various factors such as the business’s profitability, solvency, and cash generation.
+By examining how the three financial statements interact, finance pros can assess various factors such as the business’s profitability, solvency, and cash generation.

 Companies can also use three-model statements to determine whether a planned expansion, like an investment or acquisition, is financially viable.

-How to calculate
+How to calculate the three-statement model

 The process has a few steps with the pro forma financial statements, but the payoff is worth it.